LighthouseTM Medical Emergency Medication:

 Inject EpiPen® or EpiPen® Jr intramuscularly or subcutaneously into the anterolateral aspect of the thigh, through clothing if necessary.
 Instruct caregivers of young children who are prescribed an EpiPen® or EpiPen® Jr and who may be uncooperative and kick or move during an injection to hold the leg firmly in place and limit movement prior to and during an injection.

 Protect from light.
 Epinephrine is light sensitive and should be stored in the carrier tube provided to protect it from light.
-Store at 20° to 25°; excursions permitted to 15° to 30°C. Do not refrigerate.
+Store at 20°C to 25°C; excursions permitted to 15°C to 30°C. Do not refrigerate.

 EpiPen® and EpiPen® Jr are intended for immediate administration as emergency supportive therapy and are not intended as a substitute for immediate medical care.
 In conjunction with the administration of epinephrine, the patient should seek immediate medical or hospital care.